gernest/requiemdb/README.md

 Wait for 2 minutes to have `rq`  collect the process stats so we can query them.

+> Metrics,traces and logs emitted by `rq` are stored in the same `rq`  instance.
+> This is to allow quick evaluation of `rq` capabilities before  deployment.

 Let's check system cpu time, create a file `cpu.ts`
 ```ts
 // cpu.ts